carla-simulator/rllib-integration/README.md

 ### Running the example on AWS

-On the other hand, if you want to run this example on AWS, you have to first create the AMI with:
+On the other hand, if you want to run this example on AWS, you have to first create the AMI.
+For this example, we use the Deep Learning AMI (Ubuntu 18.04) as the base image:

 ```
 python3 aws_helper.py create-image --name <AMI-name> --installation-scripts install/install.sh --instance-type <instance-type> --volume-size <volume-size>